pikatchu/closedsource/book/0200-regular_expression2.md

 "This part is straightforward.
 It means we expect the @ symbol to be here, exactly at this position."

 Leo smirked.
-"If it wasn’t there, then it wouldn’t be an email."
+"If it wasn't there, then it wouldn't be an email."

 "Precisely," Joaquim said, moving to the next section.